Cel AI (SN127) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cel AI Historical Price

-According to the latest data gathered on Cel AI live price page, the current price of Cel AI is 1.85USD.
+According to the latest data gathered on Cel AI live price page, the current price of Cel AI is 2.04USD.
 The circulating supply of Cel AI(SN127) is

 In the past 24 hours, Cel AI has shown a price movement of